T1mesc/Rubiks-Cube-Simulator/README.md

 * Button "Empty" for initialization
 * Button "Full" for a completed cube
 * 6 Buttons for adding different colors
-* Each color could be added up to 8 times
+* Number of each color could be added up to 8 times
+* Color of any available cell could be covered
 * Button "Info"